Tuesday, 14 November 2017

 With four other young women to do the work with her, she co-founded, along with St. Vincent de Paul's guidance, the Daughters of Charity in 1633.
 At the time of her death, her congregation had over 40 houses in France and in Warsaw, Poland.

-A view of the organ loft on the back of the church, above the entrance doors and the different levels used for added seating capacity.
+A view of the organ loft toward the back of the church, above the entrance doors, and the different levels used for added seating capacity.
 Daily, pilgrims are constantly streaming in and out to sit before our Lady, the Lord at the tabernacle, and the saints, to meditate, pray, attend mass, and give thanks for miracles.

 The Chapel of the Miraculous Medal is one of the most visited Marian sites by pilgrims from all over the world.
 Located in the heart of Paris, it is very accessible by foot, by metro, by bus, or cab.